hgrif/cookiecutter-ds-python/README.md

 # Cookiecutter Data Science for Python

-A minimal _Python_ project structure for doing and sharing data science work.
+A minimal _Python_ project structure for doing and sharing data science work and drafting an academic paper.

 This cookiecutter is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).